-However, it is important to note that other than the initial cost of purchasing the hardware, you will have to continually invest in improving the software.
-The team will require expert training on the use of the OCT machine and the continually improving software as well as how to interpret the data and images which take practice and skill development.
+However, it is essential to note that other than the initial cost of purchasing the hardware, you will have to invest in improving the software continually.
+The team will require expert training on the use of the OCT machine and the steadily growing software as well as how to interpret the data and images which take practice and skill development.

 So to answer the question of whether the OCT technology would be a good investment for your practice is a decision that you can arrive at only after carefully weighing the pros and cons and whether what you currently have worked for you.

-Doctors have to move away from traditional ways of examining eyes and embrace the technology that is available.
+Doctors have to move away from traditional ways of examining eyes and embrace the available technology.
 The use of OCT can help in the diagnosis and care of eye conditions.